Mike-FreeAI/techscrunch/README.md

 ## 🚀 Deploy client

 1. Deploy frontend and backend on the same domain.
 For example, `myapp.com` and `appwrite.myapp.com`
-2. Add frontend hostname as a platform in Appwrite project
+2. Add frontend hostname as a platform in the Appwrite project

 ## 🚨 Moderation

-All moderation can be done in Appwrite Console. `mods` team is present, but frontend does not provide you with the logic for editing/deleting articles nor categories.
+All moderation can be done in Appwrite Console. `mods` team is present, but the frontend does not provide you with the logic for editing/deleting articles nor categories.

 ## 🤝 Contributing

 To contribute to styles, update SCSS files in `src/lib/styles`.
-For state management we use Svelte stores in `src/lib/stores`, and all Appwrite communication is kept in `src/lib/AppwriteService.ts`.
+For state management, we use Svelte stores in `src/lib/stores`, and all Appwrite communication is kept in `src/lib/AppwriteService.ts`.
 To prevent code duplication, we make components out of reusable blocks in `src/lib/components`.

-When contributing to backend-related logic, make sure to sync-up `appwrite/appwrite.json` by running the `appwrite init` commands in the `appwrite` folder.
-Also make sure to keep `appwrite/seeds.json` up to date with seeding logic for collections and buckets.
+When contributing to backend-related logic, sync up `appwrite/appwrite.json` by running the `appwrite init` commands in the `appwrite` folder.
+Also, make sure to keep `appwrite/seeds.json` up to date with seeding logic for collections and buckets.

 ## 🖼️ Screenshots